 Where the analogy ends, is that once we teach our kids how to look after their teeth, that job is pretty much done, but money lessons are different for every age and stage of childhood.
 Allowance best practices are quite different for kids 12 and under, versus those for Teens.
 Younger children tend to ask for a greater number of less expensive items than older kids, and fewer experiences.
 This is why we have two main categories of Gift Surveys (Items/Experiences) and six platforms within our “Items” silo (Toys, Clothes, Sports Equipment, Electronics, Formal Wear and Other) so that we can help 9 year olds and even 18 year olds quickly research if a request makes sense, before they make it.
 Of course the number of uses required to justify purchasing a Prom Dress is much lower than for new Hockey Skates.

 If you think incorporating Gift Surveys into gift-giving traditions can’t possibly help this generation develop some lasting financial literacy, take a walk down memory lane, to a time before something as simple as good oral hygiene was practiced.
-In relatively little time, the adoption of simple habits saw cavities move from a rapidly progressing disease of childhood to a slowly progressing disease throughout adulthood.
-It’s true that hardly anyone needs the instructions on toothpaste anymore, but that’s because we’ve all been taught how to use it.
+The fact of the matter is that the adoption of regular tooth brushing saw cavities move from a rapidly progressing disease of childhood, to a slowly progressing disease throughout adulthood.
+It’s true that hardly anyone needs the instructions on toothpaste anymore, but that’s because we’ve all been taught how to use it!

 Gifting Sense has been privately funded and delivering a public good for just over two years.
 We believe our process can help children easily acquire some basic but important financial skills.
 If your family agrees, please consider donating $10.00 to allow us to continue to refine and execute our mission, which is to turn shopping (for holiday and birthday gifts) into a tool parents can use to teach their children to think before they buy.
 Thank You